Select Language

 Content

-All students should have the opportunity to study and sit an exam in Religious Studies*.
+All students have the opportunity to study and sit an exam in Religious Studies*.
 It is an academic subject and highly valued by employers and universities.
-Highworth appreciates the value of the subject and all students sit a full course GCSE, consistently achieving some of the best results in the school.
+Highworth appreciates the value of the subject and students sit a full course GCSE, consistently achieving some of the best results in the school.

 We study the AQA Specification A Course.
 We are studying Christianity and Islam for paper 1 and four moral issues for paper 2 - war and peace, religion and life, religion, crime and punishment and religion, human rights and social justice.